wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 ## FURTHER EXAMPLE DEMOS

-If you want to try further demos other than just our default one click [here](./CustomisedDemos.md)
+If you want to try further demos other than just our default one click [here](./CustomisedDemos.md).
+You might want to reference [Understanding StackScript overrides](./ExampleStackScriptOverride.md)